 The final reason I call it Huck Finn fishing is because we rely on good old garden hackle -- that is right, nightcrawlers -- for bait.
 As a matter of fact, I simply slide the little hook through the nose of the crawler so it exists out the side and then lower the rig so it dangles enticingly 8 inches or so off the bottom.

-Like I said -- I call it Huck Finn fishing -- and right now is the perfect time, right across the magnificent expanse of Northern Ontario, to be a kid once again!
+Like I said -- I call it Huck Finn fishing -- and right now is a perfect time, right across the magnificent expanse of Northern Ontario, to be a kid once again!